vmware/vSphere-machine-learning-extension/docs/user-guide/kfp.rst

 Add the compiled pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have the compiled YAML file, download it.
-In Freestone Kubeflow web UI, go to pipelines dashaborad by clicking the **Pipelines** on the left-side navigation.
+In vSphere Machine Learning Extension web UI, go to pipelines dashaborad by clicking the **Pipelines** on the left-side navigation.
 And then click the **+ Upload pipeline** button.

 In the upload page, choose **Upload a file**, and upload the ``mnist.yaml`` file.
 Then, click the **Create** button.